paulross/PyCppContainers/docs/sphinx/source/performance.rst

 Python Sets
 ^^^^^^^^^^^^^^^^^^^^

-Here is the *round trip* performance of a Python set of ints or floats:
+Here is the *round trip* performance of a Python set of ints and floats:

 .. image:: plots/images/roundtrip_set_ints_and_floats_rate.png
     :height: 300px